SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/fortiproxy.md

 FortiProxy is a web proxy that protects clients against internet threats.
 In this documentation we will explain one way to collect and send FortiProxy logs to SEKOIA.IO.
-- From the FortiProxy server to an internal log concentrator (Rsyslog), then forwarded to SEKOIA.IO
+- From the FortiProxy server to an internal syslog concentrator, then forwarded to SEKOIA.IO

 {!_shared_content/operations_center/detection/generated/suggested_rules_270777d7-0c5a-42fb-b901-b7fadfb0ba48_do_not_edit_manually.md!}